Yarrow: Invasive Or Not?

 These symptoms suggest that yarrow is starting to move beyond ornamental use and becoming harder to manage.

 If you're concerned about yarrow overtaking your garden or spreading into surrounding areas, there are several effective ways to keep its growth in check.
-With a combination of smart maintenance practices, physical barriers, and careful plant selection, you can enjoy the beauty and benefits of yarrow without dealing with its more aggressive tendencies.
+A little bit of regular maintenance goes a long way.
+With thoughtful pruning, occasional root work, and some simple boundaries, you can enjoy everything Yarrow has to offer without letting it take over.

 Choose Non-Invasive Cultivars